ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ```
 You will get a Visual Studio project with generated stub functions.
 The project is located in the `gdi32` subdirectory.
 We will work with the 32-bit proxy DLL and 32-bit TestApplication to avoid confusion with its versions.

 Second step is to adapt generated proxy DLL for our purposes.
-This is a list of necessary changes:
+This is a list of necessary changes in the library:

 1. Open the `gdi32` Visual Studio project and answer "OK" in the "Upgrade VC++ Compiler and Libraries" dialog.
 This allows you to adapt the project to a new Visual Studio version.

-2. Fix a path to the original `gdi32.dll` library in the `gdi32.cpp` source file.
-Specify this path in the line 10:
+2. Fix the path to the original `gdi32.dll` library in the `gdi32.cpp` source file.
+This path is specified in the line 10:
 ```C++
 mHinstDLL = LoadLibrary( "ori_gdi32.dll" );
 ```